Starfield Thief Builds

 Hand outstretched ready to use space magic

-We would suggest finding someone who is clear from the view of others or following a character until they are in a more secluded place.
-The Stealth Skill will show you a bar that displays how visible you are while sneaking around.
-Getting to know how this bar works is a key factor for successful pickpocketing.
+We suggest finding someone clear from the view of others or following a character until they are in a more secluded place.
+The Stealth Skill will show you a bar displaying your visibility while sneaking around.
+Knowing how this bar works is a key factor for successful pickpocketing.

 Player sneaks up to pickpocket npc

-While you are here, why not check out some of our other guides and articles like Starfield Demolition Build, or Play Starfield Without a Console or PC?
+While you are here, why not check out some of our other guides and articles like Starfield Demolition Build or the Infinite Money Exploits?

 For all things Starfield, stick with us at Starfield Portal.